kubasn/kubasn/README.md

 ### Hi there 👋, Kuba Sosin
 ![](https://github.com/kubasn/kubasn/blob/main/logo1.png)

+I'm currently studying at AGH University of Science and Technology in Cracow.
 I enjoy learning languages and frameworks like Typescript and React.

 ## Skills